Pius Schwert: Political career

 Schwert became involved in civic organizations in Angola.
 He was elected vice commander of the American Legion, president of the Angola volunteer fire department and the Southwestern Volunteer Firemen's Association, and the master of the masonic lodge in Evans.
+In 1933, Schwert ran for county clerk of Erie County as a Democrat.
+He won the election to a three-year term, won reelection in 1936, and served from 1934 to 1938.